 There is also a speedlight on the ground with a blue gel on it to give the background some color.
 A blue-green tone seemed like just the right color to complement the bright red latex dress.
 I had the speedlight set to full power so that it had a chance to match the Profoto heads for the aperture used.
 I triggered the Nikon speedlight by setting to the SU-4 mode so that the light pulses would trigger it – in other words, it was an optically slaved flash.

-Here is the comparison to show the way the medium-grey background would’ve appeared, compared to being lit up with a speedlight and the blue-green gel from the Honl Photo Filter Kit – Hollywood (vendor)
+Here is the comparison to show the way the medium-grey background would’ve appeared, compared to being lit up with a speedlight and the blue-green gel from the Honl Photo Filter Kit – Hollywood (affiliate)

 A little bit of homework